Echolyn: Third phase (2018–present)

 In early 2018, Chris Buzby, Brett Kull, and Ray Weston began writing sessions for a new Echolyn album.
 These sessions continued over the next two years with updates posted to the band's official Facebook page from time to time.
 The short videos feature the band playing parts of some of the new songs on which they had been working.

+On March 7th, 2025, Echolyn released two albums titled Time Silent Radio II and Time Silent Radio vii.
+The albums featured original members Ray Weston, Christopher Buzby, and Brett Kull, along with drummer Jordan Perlson.
+The Prog Report said this about the albums, "Thirty years after Echolyn’s major-label debut (the landmark 1995 neoprog classic “As the World”), the band has produced the best albums of its 36-year career.
+Both records have been in the works for nearly a decade, but the wait was worth it."

 Musical style

-The members of Echolyn have cited Genesis, Wilco, Gentle Giant, Yes, Steely Dan, Jethro Tull, Igor Stravinsky, Electric Light Orchestra, and The Beatles as influences.
+The members of Echolyn have cited Rush, Genesis, Wilco, Gentle Giant, Yes, Steely Dan, Jethro Tull, Igor Stravinsky, Electric Light Orchestra, and The Beatles as influences.

 While the band's style has varied over the years, those influences have been consistently reflected in their music.
 Intricate guitar leads, unorthodox harmonic structures influenced by modern classical music, and complex contrapuntal vocal passages have remained significant aspects of the musical sound of Echolyn.

 The albums they recorded before their 1996 breakup sounded more like "classic" progressive rock, with layered keyboards and extended arrangements.
 Following their reformation, they have streamlined their style significantly, emphasizing strong, tightly constructed songwriting and more prominent rhythmic grooves, while maintaining much of the subtle sophistication that has caused their music to be labeled "progressive."

 Their self-titled 2012 double album features extended arrangements, rhythmic complexity and integration of the symphonic, "retro" progressive rock sound heard in their earlier works, while also referencing American styles such as country and blues.